fenago/python-networking-sysadmins/scripting/lab_guides/Lab_9.md

 ```

-### Note

-Note: Make sure you have an Excel file present in your system.
-I
-have `sample.xlsx` present in my system.
-So I am going to use
-that file throughout this section.

 Now, we will look at some examples using `pandas`.

 #### Reading an Excel file

-In this section, we are going to read Excel
-files using the  `pandas`  module.
-Now, let\'s look at an
-example of reading an Excel file.

 Create a script called  `rd_excel_pandas.py` and write the
 following content in it: